nikhilnair31/datesim/README.md

 2. Enter your username.
 3. Upload images containing text.
 4. Click "Process Images" to extract text and simulate conversations.
-5. Optionally, click "Run Simulation" to simulate conversations.
+5. Then, click "Run Simulation" to simulate conversations.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please fork the repository

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- The developers of Tesseract OCR and Streamlit.
-- OpenAI for providing access to their powerful AI models.
-- Together for their collaboration platform and API.